NewAmazingPVP/ProxyPlayerNotify/README.md

 - Ability to disable notifications on specific servers.
 - Option to keep certain servers private from notifications.
 - Unique first join messages for new players.
+- - Discord webhook notifications on player join with vanish support.

 ### Installation
 1. Download the latest release from the [Spigot Plugin Page](https://www.spigotmc.org/resources/bungeeplayernotify.108035/).